-Code Title Description 1 First-Time Freshman An entering freshman who has never attended any college (or other postsecondary institution).
-Includes students enrolled in the fall term who who attended college for the first time in the prior summer term.
-Also includes students who entered with advanced standing (college credits earned before Graduation from high school).
-2 New Graduate Student A student who enters the institution classified as a Graduate Level Student (G1 or G2 , see page 8) for the first time (e.g., a student who attended the institution as an undergraduate will still be classified as a new graduate student when he/she is first admitted to these level).
+Code Title Description 1 First-Time Student An entering student who has never attended any college (or other postsecondary institution).
+Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
+Also includes students who entered with advanced standing (college credits earned before graduation from high school).
+2 New Graduate A student who enters the institution classified as a Graduate Level Student (G1 or Student G2, see page 8 ) for the first time (e.g., a student who attended the institution as an undergraduate will still be classified as a new graduate student when he/she is first admitted to this level).
 3 Other Student Any student who fails to fit into any of the other admission status categories.
 4 Transfer Student A student who enrolls at an institution for the first time who has previously attended another postsecondary institution.
-Students classified as visiting students or First-time Freshmen should be excluded .
-See the exception to this definition in the definition for First-Time Freshman above.
-5 Continuing Students Those students enrolled in a particular term who were also enrolled in the previous regular term or summer term and who do not qualify as first-time freshmen or transfer students.
-A regular term is defined as a fall or spring semester and A fall, winter or spring quarter.
-6 Readmitted Students Those students enrolled for a particular term who were previously enrolled at your institution but were not enrolled under the conditions specified above for continuing students.
+This includes new students enrolled in the fall term who transferred into the institution the prior summer.
+Students classified as visiting students or First-time Student should be excluded .
+See the exception to this definition for First-Time Student above.